GoodWebDev88/RSS-Server/docs/en/admins/07_LinuxUpdate.md

 git status
 ```

 The command should tell you the tag that you're using.
-It must be the same as the one associated with [the latest release on GitHub](https://github.com/RSSServer/RSSServer/releases/latest).
+It must be the same as the one associated with [the latest release on GitHub].
 If you use the rolling release, it should tell you that your `master` branch is up to date with `origin`.

 6. Delete the file that triggers the install wizard
 ```